 To assess the benefits of AMF on crop nutritional value, I designed a greenhouse experiment that tested the effect of AMF inoculation on carrots planted in nutrient deficient sand.
 I used two AMF species, Rhizophagus clarus and Rhizophagus intraradices and compared the effect of carrots grown with these AMF species individually, both together, and without AMF.
 I examined above- and belowground biomass as well as the levels of beta-carotene and a suite of minerals.
 The results showed that carrots grown with both AMF species had increased biomass, aluminum, phosphorous, and zinc levels and showed trends of increased beta-carotene.
 This suggests that AMF application in agriculture could increase the availability of nutrient dense crops and help sustain the global food supply.

 Malone, Margo, "Improving the Nutrient Content of Agriculture Crops Through Community Ecology" (2016).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 953.